andreswebs/terraform-github-fluxcd-bootstrap/README.md

     --from-literal=known_hosts="$(ssh-keyscan github.com)"
 ```

+The key files must be names `identity` (private key) and `identity.pub` (public key).

-And pass the name of the Kubernetes secret to the module:
+After creating the secret, pass its name to the module:

 ```hcl
 module "fluxcd" {